Jean-Marie Bub, Founder & Editor-in-Chief

 Jean-Marie Bub is a New-York based artist, self-made publisher, and acclaimed author.
 As the founder and CEO of Wide Eyes Publishing, Jean’s mission is to amplify marginalized voices belonging to local and international artists.
 Jean is also the co-founder of @communityofpoetry, a platform and safe space dedicated to connecting, showcasing and discovering poets worldwide.
 Her work has been featured in publications such as Pussy Magic, ‘Reclaim: An Anthology of Women’s Poetry,’ and Affinity Magazine.
 Jean is forever cooking up new ideas and projects, frequently collaborating and ‘raising hell’ with other exceptional humans.
 In her (very little) spare time, she enjoys design, architecture, painting, and bragging about being a Capricorn.
 Jean has two published books and is compiling a third.

-samantha rose johnson, author + editor of the satin soulbits blog + podcast
+samantha rose, author + editor of the satin soulbits blog + podcast

 Joaquin Capehart, Editor for salt + vinegar zine